nookit-dev/bnk-payments-stack/README.md

 # BNK Payments Stack

-## Fullstack Payments Stack Built From the Ground Up.
+## Fullstack Payments Stack Built From the Ground Up

 This stack was built to simplify the development workflow to build a working fullstack prototype.

 - The only thing I was not going to build from scratch was payments and so I chose Stripe.